-Highlights of the evening included the absolutely divine Caprese Salad - tomatoes, mozzarella, basil and olive oil, but the restaurant’s description undersells this salad.
+Highlights of the evening included Salsa Kitchen’s Caprese Salad – tomatoes, mozzarella, basil and olive oil, but the restaurant’s description undersells this salad.
 The tomatoes were juicy and firm while the slices of fresh buffalo mozzarella practically melt in your mouth, and the “basil & olive oil” turned out to be a piquant basil dressing, the perfect complement to the tomatoes and cheese.

 The Eggplant Mozzarella also was a bona fide hit at our table.
-With this dish, Paula has deconstructed and transformed the ho-hum eggplant baked with sauce and cheese.
-Eggplant is sliced and roasted, and grilled red onions, sweet peppers, tomatoes and mozzarella cheese are layered between the eggplant slices.
+With this dish, ho-hum eggplant parmesan is deconstructed and transformed.
+At Salsa Kitchen, the eggplant is sliced and roasted, while grilled red onions, sweet peppers, tomatoes and mozzarella cheese are layered between the eggplant slices.
 The amazing thing is that every vegetable manages to stand tall in this dish.

 The next plate was the Lamb Caribbean where the most succulent cut of lamb – the saddle – was grilled and served with a tangy tamarind sauce and a side of tomato choka.

 Salsa Kitchen also serves fresh salads and specialty pizzas (housemade dough and sauces) are also available.
 The pizza menu includes a Four-Cheese Pizza of blue, local feta, Parmesan and mozzarella cheeses and a Pizto Pizza made with a pesto sauce.